The rare decays $h^0\rightarrow Z\gamma,V Z$ in the NB-LSSM

-Additionally, the latest experimental data indicates that the first evidence for the $h^0\rightarrow Z\gamma$ decay is presented by the ATLAS and CMS Collaborations, corresponding to integrated luminosity of around $140\mathrm{fb}^{-1}$, at a center-of-mass energy of 13 TeV\cite{PDG2024,hZgexp}.
-The measured signal yield is $2.2\pm0.7$ times the SM prediction, with a statistical significance of 3.4 standard deviations.
-No evidence for the decays of Higgs boson to Z boson and vector meson has been observed though, the upper limits are placed for some processes by experiment.
-The first experimental limits on the decay channels $h^0\rightarrow Z\rho^0,Z\phi$ are constituted for using proton-proton collision data collected by the CMS experiment at $\sqrt{s} = 13\mathrm{TeV}$ with an integrated luminosity of $137\mathrm{fb}^{-1}$\cite{PDG2024,hZVexp1}.
-The branching fractions of these two process are determined respectively to be $1.04-1.31\%$ and $0.31-0.40\%$ at the $95\%$ confidence level(CL), which are 740-940 and 730-950 times larger than the respective SM expectations.
-Meanwhile, the CMS Collaboration also give out the branching fraction of $h^0\rightarrow ZJ/\psi$ decay at the $95\%$ CL, which is $1.9\times10^{-3}$, corresponding to 13 TeV center-of-mass energy and $137\mathrm{fb}^{-1}$ integrated luminosity\cite{PDG2024,hZVexp2}.
-With the improvement of experimental accuracy, the rare decays of Higgs boson to Z boson and vector meson may be detected by the furture High-Luminosity LHC(HL-LHC), so more and more possibilities will be provided for the search of NP.
+Experimentally, the first evidence for the decay $h^0\rightarrow Z\gamma$ has been reported by the ATLAS and CMS Collaborations using data corresponding to an integrated luminosity of about $140\mathrm{fb}^{-1}$ at a center-of-mass energy of 13 TeV\cite{PDG2024,hZgexp}.
+The measured signal strength is $2.2\pm0.7$ times the SM prediction, with a statistical significance of 3.4 standard deviations.
+Nevertheless, a more recent ATLAS analysis\cite{hZgexp2025} reports a signal strength of $1.3^{+0.6}_{-0.5}$, corresponding to an observed significance of 2.5 standard deviations, which is closer to the SM expectation.
+So far, no evidence has been observed for Higgs decays into a $Z$ boson and a vector meson, although upper limits have been placed on several channels.
+The first experimental limits on the decay channels $h^0\rightarrow Z\rho^0,Z\phi$ were obtained by the CMS Collaboration using proton-proton collision data at $\sqrt{s} = 13\mathrm{TeV}$ with an integrated luminosity of $137\mathrm{fb}^{-1}$\cite{PDG2024,hZVexp1}.
+The corresponding upper limits on the branching fractions at the $95\%$ confidence level(CL) are in the ranges $1.04-1.31\%$ and $0.31-0.40\%$, respectively, which are about 740-940 and 730-950 times larger than the SM expectations.
+In addition, the CMS Collaboration has set an upper limit on the branching fraction of decay $h^0\rightarrow ZJ/\psi$ at the $95\%$ CL to be $1.9\times10^{-3}$, based on data at $\sqrt{s} = 13\mathrm{TeV}$ with an integrated luminosity of $137\mathrm{fb}^{-1}$\cite{PDG2024,hZVexp2}.
+With the improvement of experimental sensitivity, these rare Higgs decays may be observed at the furture High-Luminosity LHC(HL-LHC), providing increasing opportunities to search for NP.

 This work is organized as follows.
-In Sec.II, we introduce the NB-LSSM briefly.
-In Sec.III, we derive the signal strengths of Higgs rare decays $h^0\rightarrow Z\gamma,VZ$.
-The numerical analyses are given out in Sec.IV, and the conclusion is discussed in Sec.V.
-The tedious formulae are collected in the Appendix.
+In Sec.II, we briefly introduce the NB-LSSM.
+In Sec.III, we derive the signal strengths of rare Higgs decays $h^0\rightarrow Z\gamma,VZ$.
+The numerical analyses are presented in Sec.IV, and our conclusions are given in Sec.V.
+The lengthy formulae are collected in the Appendix.